mdai/ml-lessons/running_on_gcp.md

 Now you can open your browser on your local machine on http://localhost:8080 for JupyterLab and run the jupyter notebooks.

-## Clone ml-lessons repo from github
+## Clone ml-lessons repo from github on instance
+While on the GCP GCE instance,
 - Change directory to /opt/deeplearning/workspace
 - Then, git clone ml-lessons repo
 ```sh